marando/Interp/README.md

 Usage
 -----

-###Interp3
+###Interp3 and Interp5

-`Interp3` can interpolate data using the second difference interpolation method.
+Both the `Interp3` and `Interp5` objects can interpolate data using the second and third difference interpolation methods respectively.
 This method requires that all data points are equidistant.

 #### Initialization

-An `Interp3` object can be created by either calling the default constructor or the `init()` static constructor.
+An `Interp3` or `Interp5` object can be created by either calling the default constructor or the `init()` static constructor.
 You must supply the first and last x-values as well as the full table of y-values:

 ```php
 $i3 = new Interp3(1, 7, [1, 2, 3, 4, 5, 6, 7]);